 After a few wineries, it’s time to get back to town.
 If you’re ready for another tasting, there are plenty of wine bars around.

 Stop by the Wandering Dog Wine Bar near the center of town.
 They’ve got friendly staff, lots of wine and beer for you, and treats on hand for your pup.

 The Wandering Dog Wine Bar is open from 2:00 p.m. to 8:00 p.m. on Monday, Wednesday, and Thursday; 12:00 p.m. to 9:00 p.m. on Friday; 11:00 a.m. to 9:00 p.m. on Saturday; 11:00 a.m. to 8:00 p.m. on Sunday; and closed on Tuesday.
 The wine bar is located at 1539 Mission Dr, Solvang, CA 93463.

-For dinner, try the Solvang Brewing Company.
+For a dog-friendly dinner spot, try the Solvang Brewing Company.
 The restaurant is right along the main road in town, Mission Drive.